pattern

 zaciekle, ze wszystkich sił

-Ex: They argued tooth and nail against the new rule.
+Ex: They fought tooth and nail to keep the school open.

 long in the tooth